-Bylaw Title Description Date initiated and last review Planned Review Waitaki Water Supply Bylaw 2014 Rules and regulations around Rural Water Supply connections, supply, payment, Council and private works, inspections, repairs, overflows, customer responsibilities, and new water supply connections.
-New Bylaw adopted 2014 Review commenced 2019 Waitaki Alcohol Ban Bylaw 2018 Allows Council to prohibit the consumption of alcohol to minimise the potential for offensive behaviour and alcohol-related harm in public places.
+of the community as a wh Description Date initiated Planned bylaw Title Description and last review Review Waitaki Water Supply Bylaw 2014 Rules and regulations around Rural Water Supply connections, supply, payment, Council and private works, inspections, repairs, overflows, customer responsibilities, and new water supply connections.
+New Bylaw adopted 2014 Review commenced 2019 (to be completed by 10 December 2021) Waitaki Alcohol Ban Bylaw 2018 Allows Council to prohibit the consumption of alcohol to minimise the potential for offensive behaviour and alcohol-related harm in public places.
 New Bylaw adopted 2018 Review date 2028 Waitaki Dog Control Bylaw 2014 To regulate the keeping of dogs for the protection of the health and safety of the public.
 November 2014 Review date 2024 Waitaki District Council General Bylaws 2018 Rules or regulations that are created to control specific activities within the Waitaki District including: Requiring activities to be licensed to ensure that they are carried out in a safe and responsible manner.
 Informing the community about acceptable standards of behaviour in public places.
 Promoting a nuisance free environment.
 Ensuring that the public can safely use public land.
 New Bylaw adopted 2018 Review date 2028 Waitaki District Council Trade Waste Bylaw 2009 Regulates the discharge of Trade Waste to a sewerage System operated by the Waitaki District Council.
-6 July 2009 Review commenced 2019 Waitaki District Solid Waste Bylaw 2010 To ensure that refuse collection and disposal does not have significant adverse environmental or health impacts.
-13 December 2010 and December 2015 Review date 2020 Waitaki District Council Roading Bylaw 2013 To promote public safety and effectively regulate pedestrian, animal and traffic movements within the road corridors in Waitaki District.
+6 July 2009 Review commenced 2019 (to be completed by 6 July 2021) Waitaki District Solid Waste Bylaw 2010 To ensure that refuse collection and disposal does not have significant adverse environmental or health impacts.
+13 December 2010 and December 2015 Review commenced date 2019 (to be completed by 15 December 2022) Waitaki District Council Roading Bylaw 2013 To promote public safety and effectively regulate pedestrian, animal and traffic movements within the road corridors in Waitaki District.
 1 September 2013 Review date 2023 (commenced early due to review of speed limits) Waitaki District Responsible Freedom Camping Bylaw 2016 To regulate and manage freedom camping on land controlled and managed by Waitaki District Council.
-31 August 2016 Review date 2021
+31 August 2016 Review date 14 September 2021